Parents don’t know too much about

 You do get some fan service and inappropriate scenes (more so in the first season) so the rating doesn’t reflect the content down to a T.

-Especially not in the way western shows and movies would reflect their ratings 100% of the time.
+Especially not in the way western shows and

 So the best judge of content is to watch the content or look at what people say about it… Because ratings aren’t always the best judge.